Science & Technology Australia: Superstars of STEM

 Superstars of STEM from various cohorts have gone on to become members of the Australian Academy of Technological Science and Engineering (see Susannah Eliott), Academy of Social Sciences (see Muireann Irish), or awarded Orders of Australia (see Sue Barrell).

-STA's CEO is Misha Schubert and its current President is Professor Mark Hutchinson, who began his term in November 2021.

 STA member societies

 Science & Technology Australia members are societies and organisations that represent the professional interests of scientists and technologists across Australia.
 Members are split into different clusters.

 As of April 2021 members include: